-The LogDNA agent is a program that reads log files from the computer it is installed on and uploads the log data to your LogDNA account.
-The LogDNA agent is required to view your file-based logs in the LogDNA web app and runs quietly in the background.
+The LogDNA Agent reads log files from the computer it is installed on and uploads the log data to your LogDNA account.
+The LogDNA Agent runs in the background is required to view your file-based logs in the LogDNA web application.

 Earlier versions of the LogDNA Agents

 The easiest way to install the LogDNA Agent for your specific operating system or platform is to log in to the LogDNA app and follow the instructions in the product UI for add log sources instructions.

 By default, the LogDNA agent automatically logs all .log and extensionless files located under /var/log/, but if you want to log other directories or files, you can use the commands:

 #For directories: sudo logdna-agent -d "/path/to/my/logs" #For files: sudo logdna-agent -f "/path/to/my/logfile"